Wednesday, April 21, 2021

 Again, if I wasn't so (secretly) self-absorbed I would perhaps have looked to have learned the names of my great-grandparents.
 Appreciating my family and the people around me.
 Instead of longing to place myself amongst the grand pantheon of historic names and figures.
 Be they gods and kings; or celebrities, footballers and rock stars.

 Still, even though I'm now chastising linear time somewhat here, and its elevation of the ego.
 Just as I railed against cyclic time unknowingly in my youth - with its lionisation of the birthday.
 It's important to remind ourselves that neither of these worldviews are necessarily good or bad.
 They're simply different.
 Two complementary perspectives.
-So I'm writing here not to choose one, but rather to argue for the use both.
+So I'm writing here not to choose one, but rather to argue for the use of both.
 Just as left and right on the political spectrum aren't necessarily good or bad, but rather just two wings of the same bird.
 A perspective from both sides being useful, if not essential when it comes to understanding the world.

 It's also worth noting that time doesn't have to be centred around a person (or god-type figure) per se, but sometimes another myth, important event or value system can do the job just as well.
 In some ways we have this with Christianity, where though Christ is the focus, his figure mainly stands as a symbol for the values that Christianity represents.
 It likewise being the case with other religions, where gods and values are blended together into a mesh of beliefs, stories, laws and morals.